Agnik7/voice-assistant-vanilla/README.md

   4. **click a picture**

 ## Note:
-You need to add your own API keys to run certain features like fetching the news.
+You need to add your own API keys to run certain features like fetching the news and weather.